-Another chain fast casual restaurant soon will be moving into Champaign’s North Prospect shopping district.
+Another chain fast casual restaurant is opening May 3 in Champaign’s North Prospect shopping district.

 Naf Naf Middle Eastern Grill serves falafel, chicken shawarma, hummus, Israeli chopped salad, tahini, pita and other similar cuisine, what it describes as “authentic Middle Eastern cuisine in an Americanized format.”